-Computer-aided model development for radical processes is nowadays feasible due to an increase in computational resources and fundamental knowledge.
+Computer-aided kinetic model development for radical processes is nowadays feasible due to an increase in computational resources and fundamental knowledge.
 An extension of the in-house developed automatic model generation framework (Genesys) with new data for PODAEs is intended.
 The research can encompass both modelling and experimental aspects.
-A detailed kinetic model for the combustion of PODAE (in a hydrocarbon matrix) will be constructed with Genesys based on known reaction families.
-Accordingly, thermodynamic data and kinetic parameters are determined by on-the-fly fast estimation techniques, such as group additivity theory and artificial neural networks, as well as high-level quantum chemical calculations.
-Experiments can be performed on the bench scale pyrolysis unit or micropyrolysis unit to obtain reliable data for varying conditions to validate the final microkinetic model.
+A detailed kinetic model for the combustion of PODAE will be constructed with Genesys based on known reaction families.
+Accordingly, thermodynamic properties and reaction rate coefficients are determined by on-the-fly fast estimation techniques, such as group additivity theory and artificial neural networks, as well as high-level quantum chemical calculations.
+Experiments can be performed on the bench-scale pyrolysis unit or micropyrolysis unit to obtain reliable data for varying conditions to validate the final microkinetic model.